 AC power enters the scoreboard display through the power cord attached to the top of the cabinet.
-Inside the cabinet, the cord brings AC power to a Mean Well SP-320-24 power supply module, with the AC line side passing through a 5 amp fuse along the way.
-If the scoreboard includes Electronic Team Names, a second power supply module, Mean Well model SP-320-5, is added to the central chassis, and the rating of the fuse there changes from 5 amps to 10 amps.
-An additional 3 amp fuse protects the circuit providing AC power to the receptacles for Visual Horn Indicators mounted in the top of the cabinet frame.
+Inside the cabinet, the cord brings AC power to a Mean Well RSP-320-24 power supply module, with the AC line side passing through a 5-amp fuse along the way.
+If the scoreboard includes Electronic Team Names, a second power supply module - either a Mean Well model RSP-500-5 or model SP-320-5 - is added to the central chassis, and the rating of the fuse changes from 5 amps to 10 amps.
+An additional 3-amp fuse protects the circuit providing AC power to the receptacles for Visual Horn Indicators mounted in the top of the cabinet frame.
 All fuses in the scoreboard display are AG style and should only be replaced with fuses of this same style and rating.

 Power connections are made along a row of screw terminals on one side of each power supply module.
-The Mean Well SP-320-24 power module should be set to18.9 VDC output level.
-If an SP-320-5 module is present to power the ETN displays, it should provide 5 VDC output.
+The Mean Well RSP-320-24 power module should be set to18.9 VDC output level.
+If an RSP-500-5 or SP-320-5 module is present to power the ETN sections, it should provide 5 VDC output.
 If you replace any of the power supply modules, check the output voltage to make certain it is set correctly.